Intersection and Union Hierarchies of Deterministic Context-Free Languages and Pumping Lemmas: A Historical Account and New Separation Results

 As noted in Section \ref{sec:intersection-hierarchy}, some of the fundamental properties associated with $\dcfl(d)$ heavily rely on the single separation result (*) of Liu and Weiner.
 However, Liu and Weiner's technical tool that leads to their main result does not seem to withstand a wide variety of direct applications.
 It is thus desirable to develop a new, simple, and practical technical tool that can find numerous applications for conducting a future study on $\dcfl(d)$ as well as $\dcfl[d]$.
-Our main purpose of this exposition is therefore to present a simple but powerful and practical technical tool, called the \emph{pumping lemmas for $\dcfl[d]$} for any $d\geq1$, which also deepen our understanding of both $\dcfl[d]$ and $\dcfl(d)$.
-Notice that there have been numerous forms of so-called pumping lemmas (or iteration theorems) for variants of dcf languages in the past literature, e.g., \cite{Har86,Iga85,Kin80,KMW08,Wis76,Yu89}.
-Our pumping lemmas are a crucial addition to the list of such lemmas.
+Our main purpose of this exposition is therefore to present a simple but powerful and practical technical tool, which is applicable to numerous languages.
+In a course of analyzing parse trees of (strict) dcf languages, Harrison and Havel \cite{HH74} developed an iteration theorem for $\dcfl$.
+A similar approach has been taken to introduce numerous forms of pumping lemmas and iteration theorems for variants of dcf languages in, e.g., \cite{Har86,Iga85,Kin80,KMW08,Wis76,Yu89}.
+Along this long line of study, this exposition also aims at developing \emph{pumping lemmas for $\dcfl[d]$} for any $d\geq1$ (formulated as Lemmas \ref{closure-REG} and \ref{hierarchy-properties} in Section \ref{sec:DFAs}), which may contribute to the deepening of our understandings of both $\dcfl[d]$ and $\dcfl(d)$.
+See Fig.~\ref{fig:hierarchy-class}.

-A pumping lemma generally asserts the existence of a pair of ``repeatable'' portions in a given string.
-Such a pair is known as an \emph{iterative pair} \cite{Boa73}.
-Given a language $L$ and a string $w$ of the form $uxvyz$ (called a \emph{factorization}), a pair $(x,y)$ is called an \emph{iterative pair}\footnote{The original notion in \cite{Boa73} does not include the case of $i=0$.
-This current notion appeared in Berstel's textbook \cite{Ber79} and it is also called ``strong iterative pair'' in \cite{ER85}.
-The notation $(x,y)$ used here, instead of $(u,x,v,y,z)$, is adopted from Section VIII.4 of Berstel's textbook \cite{Ber79}, in which a similar succinct notation was used to denote an iterative pair.} of $w$ for $L$ if $|xy|\geq1$ and $ux^ivy^iz\in L$ for any nonnegative integer $i$.
-For instance, Yu's pumping lemma for $\dcfl$ \cite[Lemma 1]{Yu89} can be rephrased as follows using the notion of iterative pairs.
-For a string $x$ of length $n$ and any index $i\in [n]$, the notation $x[i]$ expresses the $i$th symbol of $x$, where the notation $[n]$ stands for the finite set $\{1,2,\ldots,n\}$.